 Spring panzanella is essentially a springtime riff on the traditional Italian peasant dish made from stale bread.
 The combination of bread soaked in vinaigrette, fresh tomatoes, roasted peppers, asparagus, and Parmesan is so spectacular you’ll forget that you’re actually eating salad.
-It makes a lovely light lunch or side dish or can be made into a more substantial meal simply by adding chicken.
+It makes a lovely light lunch or side dish or can be made into a more substantial meal by adding chicken.
 The choice is yours.
 So is the pleasure.–Angie Zoobkoff

-Spring Panzanella Recipe
+Spring Panzanella FAQs

 - 1 garlic clove, peeled and halved (optional)

 - 2 thick slices of stale country-style bread, torn into bite-size chunks

 - 2 tablespoons white wine vinegar

 - 1/2 red onion, diced

 - 3 tablespoons nonpareil capers, rinsed and patted dry

 - 1 to 2 large handfuls basil leaves, torn into pieces if desired